DNA-Payments/android-google-pay-xamarin-sdk-demo/README.md

 # Google Pay Integration Example

-This repository contains an example implementation of integrating Google Pay into an Xamarin application using the DNA Payments SDK.
-This example demonstrates how to:
+This repository contains an example implementation of integrating Google Pay using the DNA Payments SDK.
+The app is written in kotlin for demonstration purposes, feel free to adapt it for use in your Xamarin project.
+This example showcases how to:

 - Initialize the payment context using `DNAPaymentsGooglePaySdk.init()`.
 - Verify if Google Pay is available using `DNAPaymentsGooglePaySdk.isPaymentPossible()`.
 - Execute a payment transaction using `DNAPaymentsGooglePaySdk.executeTransaction()`.

+Please use this example
 ## Features

 - **Environment Support**: Supports both TEST and PRODUCTION environments.